Prostate Cancer Treatments

 Radiation therapy may be delivered internally through brachytherapy, a procedure jointly performed by our radiation oncologists and urologists.
 Radioactive seeds deliver a high dose of radiation only to the prostate, minimizing exposure to surrounding normal tissue.

-In 2012, the American College of Radiology (ACR) and The American Society for Radiation Oncology (ASTRO) awarded the ACR-ASTRO seal of accreditation to The Rosenfeld Cancer Center for the highest level of quality care and patient safety in radiation therapy.
+In 2012, the American College of Radiology (ACR) and The American Society for Radiation Oncology (ASTRO) awarded the ACR-ASTRO seal of accreditation to our program for the highest level of quality care and patient safety in radiation therapy.

 Hormonal Therapy and Chemotherapy for Prostate Cancer